 Develop new concepts only for those that do not yet exist in the IHO GI Registry.
 This will involve examining the source material mentioned earlier in more detail to pin down concepts and their definitions.
 The process for submitting proposals is described in S-99.

 Define the classes and attributes that describe the domain and are relevant to the data product.
 If classes, attributes and codelists/enumerations are already defined in the IHO GI Registry or existing Product Specifications they can be reused.
 If not, the Project Team will need to develop and define classes and attributes, including listed values for enumeration and codelist types.

+Consider whether the Product Specification will make use of the interoperabilityIdentifier attribute, for links either to or from other data products.
+The interoperabilityIdentifier attribute is described in A-6.2.22 and S-100 Part 3, clause 3-10.1.
+Determine which classes might be linked to or from other products and would therefore need this attribute added.

 Define the relationships between the classes.
 Relationships should be defined in order to capture those that exist in the real world and to make links which are useful for application processing.
 Both reasons will often apply.